Page cover

 Managing Stock

-To manage stock, select Inventory from the main menu.
-Choose the product you would like to manage the stock for.
+Select Inventory from the main menu, then choose the product you would like to manage stock for.

 Complete/change the fields as per guidelines below: